pranka02/speech_recognition/README.md

 # Speech Recognition

-This project aims to do the first step towards building a simple speech detector using Speech Commands Dataset relased by TensorFlow.
+This project aims to do the first step towards building a simple speech detector using Speech Commands Dataset released by TensorFlow.

 ---------------------------
 ## Dataset